jamieskella/monkeyaisland.github.io/README.md

 The tension is real.
 Studios are adopting AI for efficiency and prototyping while the creative community pushes back against its use in player-facing content.
 The strongest opposition comes from those closest to the work: 64% of visual and technical artists, 63% of game designers and narrative developers, and 59% of programmers report negative views, according to GDC 2026 data.
 As AI and Games commentator Tommy Thompson has noted, the industry needs to demonstrate meaningful use cases that deliver value to players rather than simply reducing headcount.

 Monkey AIsland is not a commentary on whether AI should or shouldn't be used in game development.
 It's a measurement of whether it *can*.
-The distinction matters.

 ---